28 Nov 2024 / in UK Blog / by Simon Reynolds

 • Chatbot: A computer program designed to simulate conversation with human users, especially over the internet.

-• Large Language Model (LLM): an algorithm trained on a corpus of content that’s been developed to produce text, respond to questions using natural language or translate material from one language to another
+• Large Language Model (LLM): An algorithm trained on a body of content that’s been developed to produce text, respond to questions using natural language, or translate material from one language to another.

 Most Recent Posts